Learning Decomposed Representation for Counterfactual Inference: Experiments

-To evaluate the performance of decomposition representation learning, we calculate the average contribution of each variable in $X$ on the representation of each factor, \ie, $\bar{W}_I, \bar{W}_C, \bar{W}_A \in \mathbb{R}^m$ as described in Section 3.2.3.
-Figure \ref{fig:disentangle_single} reports the results under setting Syn\_16\_16\_16\_3000, more results can be found in supplementary.
-It's obvious in Figure \ref{fig:disentangle_single} that our DeR-CFR algorithm can precisely identify the three underlying factors, while the baseline DR-CFR fails to disentangle those factors.
-This result vilifies the motivation of the proposed DeR-CFR, and is coinsident with our analyses on the comparison of DeR-CFR and DR-CFR algorithms in Section 3.2.
+To evaluate the performance of decomposed representation learning, we calculate the average contribution of each variable in $X$ on the representation of each factor, \ie, $\bar{W}_I, \bar{W}_C, \bar{W}_A \in \mathbb{R}^m$ as described in the previous section.
+Figure \ref{fig:disentangle_single} reports the results under settings of binary\_16\_16\_16\_3000 (Figure \ref{fig:disentangle_single}(a,b)) and continuous\_16\_16\_16\_3000 (Figure \ref{fig:disentangle_single}(c,d)).
+It is evident in Figure \ref{fig:disentangle_single} that our DeR-CFR algorithm can precisely identify the three underlying factors, while the baseline DR-CFR fails to disentangle those factors.
+This result vilifies the motivation of the proposed DeR-CFR and is consistent with our analysis on the comparison of DeR-CFR and DR-CFR algorithms in the previous section.

-Similar to the setting in DR-CFR \cite{hassanpour2020learning}, we also plot the radar charts on the representation of each factor for compassion in Figure \ref{fig:radar}.
-For example, in Figure \ref{fig:radar}(a), we calculate the average contribution of true factors of $I$ in $X$, \ie, $X_I=\{X_1,\cdots,X_{16}\}$ on the representation of $I$ (plotted with dotted green), compared with the average contribution of other variables in $X$, \ie, $X\backslash X_I=\{X_{17},\cdots,X_{48}\}$ on the representation of $I$ (plotted with red) under different settings.
-From the results, we can conclude that with explicit decomposition regularizers, our DeR-CFR achieves a much better decomposed/disentangled representation of all three underlying factors than DR-CFR.
-This is the key reason that our DeR-CFR can obtain significant improvement in ITE estimation than DR-CFR as shown in Tables \ref{tab:IHDP} and \ref{tab:Syn}.
+Similar to the setting in DR-CFR \cite{hassanpour2020learning}, we also plot the radar charts on the representation of each factor for comparison in Figure \ref{fig:radar}.
+For example, in Figure \ref{fig:radar}(a), we calculate the average contribution of true variables of $I$ in $X$, \ie, $X_I=\{X_1,\cdots,X_{16}\}$ on the representation of $I$ (plotted with dotted green), compared with the average contribution of other variables in $X$, \ie, $X\backslash X_I=\{X_{17},\cdots,X_{48}\}$ on the representation of $I$ (plotted with red) under different settings.
+From the results, we can conclude that with explicit decomposed representation, our DeR-CFR achieves much better decomposed/disentangled representations of all three underlying factors than DR-CFR.
+This is the key reason that our DeR-CFR can obtain significant improvement on treatment effect estimation than DR-CFR, as shown in Table \ref{tab:Syn}.